0xsksingh/flow-buddy/README.md

-# FlowBuddy: Developer Companion for Flow
+# FlowBuddy: Your Developer Companion in your Flow Journey.

 ![image](https://github.com/kamaleth/flow-buddy/assets/129384571/551502a0-28da-487a-883c-ec678df02904)